amanfredi/standards-events/README.md

   2. Create a team in github named "governance-protocol" with `write` access to the repository (all others having `read`-only access).

   3. Create a "CONTRIBUTIONS.md" file in the rood of the repository that describes the policy by which contributions will be accepted.
 The standard Gilt policy is modeled after the docker hub project.
-Pls feel free to link directly to the [standard CONTRIBUTIONS.md policy](https://github.com/gilt/events-standards/blob/master/CONTRIBUTIONS.md) for your project.
+Please feel free to link directly to the [standard CONTRIBUTIONS.md policy](https://github.com/gilt/events-standards/blob/master/CONTRIBUTIONS.md) for your project.

 ### GFC Avro